Aenwyn-off/Telegram_weather_bot/README.md

 ### :hammer_and_wrench: Installation:
 1. $ pip install -r requirements.txt
-2. Add the following variables to the **.env** environment, to work with the python_dotenv library:
+2. Create **.env** file in your project directory and add the following variables to the **.env** environment, to work with the python_dotenv library:

        - GEO_KEY = <Api key from Yanex.Geocoder>
        - WEATHER_KEY = <Api key from Yanex.Weather>